appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 This command performs aggregation operations using the aggregation pipeline.
 The pipeline allows users to process data from a collection or other source with a sequence of stage-based manipulations.

 * **Collection Name**: The name of the collection or view that serves as the input for the aggregation pipeline.
-The input is expected in a string format like the following :

 * **Array of Pipelines**: An array of aggregation pipeline stages that process and transform the document stream as part of the aggregation pipeline.
 The input is expected in JSON/BSON array format like the following :